Ricky Gervais: Music

-In 1983, during his final year as a student at University College London, Gervais and his best friend Bill Macrae formed the new wave pop duo Seona Dancing.
+For six months in 1983, during his final year as a student at UCL, Gervais and his best friend Bill Macrae formed the new wave pop duo Seona Dancing.
 They were signed by London Records, which released two of their singles—"More to Lose" and "Bitter Heart".
-The songs failed to make the UK Singles Chart.
+The songs failed to make an impact on the UK Singles Chart.
 Despite not being successful in the UK, Seona Dancing did manage to score a hit in the Philippines with "More to Lose".
 Gervais also worked as the manager for Suede before they became successful in the 1990s.

 In 2013, Gervais performed a live tour as David Brent along with his band Foregone Conclusion, Brent's fictional band in The Office.
 He and the band performed songs written under the Brent character, including "Equality Street" and "Free Love Freeway".
 Gervais also produced a series of YouTube videos, 'Learn Guitar with David Brent', featuring acoustic guitar versions of nine songs.
 In 2016, as part of the Life on the Road film promotion, Gervais published the David Brent Songbook of 15 songs, which he also recorded for the album Life on the Road as David Brent and Foregone Conclusion.

 Radio

 Gervais worked as an assistant events manager for the University of London Union (ULU), then was head of speech at the alternative radio station Xfm.
 Needing an assistant, he interviewed the first person whose curriculum vitae he read: Stephen Merchant.
 In 1998 Gervais's position was made redundant when the station was taken over by the Capital Radio group.
 Around this time he was also a regular contributor to Mary Anne Hobbs's Radio 1 show, performing vox pop interviews in unlikely locations.

 After the first series of The Office, Gervais and Merchant returned to Xfm in November 2001 for a Saturday radio show, where they began working with Karl Pilkington, who produced the shows and later collaborated with them on their series of podcasts.
 In October 2017, Gervais began hosting the weekly radio show Ricky Gervais Is Deadly Sirius on Sirius XM, which ran until 2019.